 An introduction to the field of finance in the private sector.
 The student is introduced to financial management in the business firm to the principles of investment and valuation, and to financial markets and prices.
-Prerequisites: ACC 2100, and MAT 1030 or MAT 1110.
+Prerequisites: ACC 2100, and MAT 1035 or MAT 1030 or MAT 1110.